Acupuncture for Animals

 There are a number of ways to stimulate the acupuncture points.
 Very fine stainless steel needles are the most common.
 Fingertip pressure is frequently used.
 Lasers, injections, heat, electrical currents and implants of sutures or gold beads can also be used.

 Acupuncture has been shown to change levels of neurotransmitters such as serotonin and endorphins, alter white blood cell counts (i.e. affect the immune system) and change blood pressure.
-Western medical theory cannot explain these changes yet but then Qi is considered to be a metaphorical concept in western thinking instead of a real form of energy.
+Since most acupuncture points are over nerves this should not be surprising.